defiant00/dnd/README.md

 * Matthew and Germain are returning to Duskspire, the party is welcome to join them if they want

 ## Duskspire To Do

+* Sylvester has commissioned a bag of colding, should be ready in a week (holds 200 lbs)

 * when meeting the council for the second time
   * Nil outfit - loose white blouse, pale yellow knee-length skirt